SnaKyEyeS/LMECA2170/README.md

 ## Disclaimer
-Two function of BOV were overwrited:
+Two function of BOV were overwritten:
 - The shortcut function
 - The help function

 ## Reference
 - Computanional Geometry book for the main idea of the algorithm
 - Course's slides
 - [Henri Devillez implementation](https://github.com/hdevillez/VoronoiVisualization): to check the implementation of the sorted queue
-- [Steven Fortune implentation](https://9p.io/who/sjf/voronoi.tar): To compare how the best implentation was done
+- [Steven Fortune implentation](https://9p.io/who/sjf/voronoi.tar): To compare how the original implentation was done

 ## V0